jess685/start-up/README.md

 ### Elevator Pitch
 Have you ever had countless debates with friends, family, and even co-workers on the debilitating question of which Disney Princess truly represents you?
 It is now time to find out once and for all: which Disney Princess are you?
 Each user will be presented with a series of questions and can choose the answer that fits them best.
 The results will be automatically calculated and displayed at the end of the quiz.
 You are given the option to save and share your results with other users.
 I can guarentee your life will be permanently after this moment.
 Your Welcome.

 If you don't agree with your results, just take the quiz again!
-Because the real mark of a princess is going after your own personal happily ever after.
+What truly defines a princess is persuing your own personal happily ever after.

 ### Design
 <img width="782" alt="Screenshot 2024-09-14 at 6 02 23 PM" src="https://github.com/user-attachments/assets/944962aa-4f0c-4235-8e8c-78b61f489293">